|

 Specify 0 or 1 as mode to set a document's default

-SETR ref-name [string]
+SETR refname [string]

-auxiliary datum for retrieval by GETST.
+with GETST.
 See INITR.

 SG [arg [1]]

-letter or memorandum type.
+through WA/WE.
 See section “Internals” below.

 SK [n] Skip n pages.
 If n is 0 or omitted, the page is broken